The defining characteristic of Darwinism is the mechanism of natural selection.

 If you accept all of this population-statistics talk as equivalent to genuine change, then you are giving up the very basis for ever defining a species in the first place.
 Let me explain.

 What is a species?
 Well, it is a population of organisms defined by a set of traits.
 We will get into this issue heavily in the next two weeks.
 But for now, please realize that the set of traits defines what a species even is and differentiates that species from another.
-Evolutionists themselves need there to be some sort of unambiguous account of what a species is, because they must appeal to speciation events in order to demonstrate that evolution is happening at all!
+Evolutionists themselves need there to be some sort of unambiguous account of what a species is, because they must appeal to speciation events in order to demonstrate that evolution in the sense that is relevant to the creation/evolution debate is happening at all!

-But everybody agrees that there are species divides, where organisms from one side of a divide are in no relevant sense “the same thing” as organisms on the other side of the divide.
+But everybody agrees that there are real species divides, where organisms from one side of a divide are in no relevant sense “the same thing” as organisms on the other side of the divide.
 Perhaps the “divide” is an inability of the two populations to productively interbreed.
-Perhaps (as is often the case with speciation examples) the “divide” amount to little more than a different set of traits.
+Perhaps (as is often the case with the classic speciation examples) the “divide” amount to little more than a different set of “traits.”

 But this very fact matters much to evolutionists’ definition of natural selection!